-China's military modernization and pursuit of regional dominance have emerged as a major 1083 challenge to U.S. interests in Asia.
-It has adopted an increasingly assertive posture in disputes 1084 1085 with its neighbors, many of whom are U.S. allies or partners.
-These encompass a variety of 1086 historical and border disputes, including over territorial boundaries, claims to contested island territory, and an island-building campaign in the South China Sea.
-China possesses nuclear 1087 warheads on protected ICBMs and SLBMs capable of reaching the United States and nuclear-1088 1089 armed, theater-range ballistic missiles capable of reaching U.S. territory, allies, partners, forces, and bases in the region.
-China's expanding non-nuclear military capabilities include space and 1090 cyber warfare capabilities that could decisively affect the outcome of a conflict.
-1091
+China's military modernization and pursuit of regional dominance have emerged as a major challenge to U.S. interests in Asia.
+It has adopted an increasingly assertive posture in disputes with its neighbors, many of whom are U.S. allies or partners.
+These encompass a variety of historical and border disputes, including territorial over boundaries, claims to contested island territory, and an island-China Sea.
+China possesses nuclear building campaign in the South A JIN-class Type 094 ballistic missile submarine.
+(Photo by the China Sea China possesses nuclear People's Liberation Army-Navy)

+warheads on protected ICBMs and SLBMs capable of reaching the United States and nuclear-armed, theater-range ballistic missiles capable of reaching U.S. territory, allies, partners, forces, and bases in the region.
+China's expanding non-nuclear military capabilities include space and cyber warfare capabilities that could decisively affect the outcome of a conflict.

-1092 China is developing capabilities to counter U.S. power projection operations in the region and to 1093 deny the United States the capability and freedom of action to protect U.S., allied, and partner 1094 interests.
-Direct military conflict between China and the United States would have the potential 1095 for nuclear escalation.
-Our tailored strategy for China is designed to prevent Beijing from 1096 mistakenly concluding that it could secure an advantage through the limited use of its theater 1097 nuclear capabilities or that any use of nuclear weapons, however limited, is acceptable.
+China is developing capabilities to counter U.S. power projection operations in the region and to deny the United States the capability and freedom of action to protect U.S., allied, and partner interests.
+Direct military conflict between China and the United States would have the potential for nuclear escalation.
+Our tailored strategy for China is designed to prevent Beijing from mistakenly concluding that it could secure an advantage through the limited use of its theater nuclear capabilities or that any use of nuclear weapons, however limited, is acceptable.